Skip to content

 Best Browser for Multi-Accounting — GeeLark

 GeeLark is built for people who run many accounts and need a simple, dependable way to keep them separate.
-It combines antidetect browser and cloud phone so you can manage both web and mobile accounts from one place.
+It combines multi-account browser and cloud phone so you can manage both web and mobile accounts from one place.

 GeeLark gives each account its own profile.
 Every profile stores its own cookies, cache, and local storage.
 That means what happens in one profile does not leak into another.
 Key features include: